Our Think Tank Projects

 Situational Pictures on IT Security

-ATHENE analysed the IT infrastructures of various sectors such as universities, research institutions, political parties, administrations, critical infrastructure facilities and large enterprises.
+ATHENE analysed the IT infrastructures of various sectors such as research, political parties, administrations, critical infrastructure facilities and large enterprises.
 The resulting cyber security situation reports serve as the basis for targeted measures to eliminate vulnerabilities.
+This pioneering work by ATHENE board member Prof. Haya Schulmann is a decisive step toward getting ahead of the situation.

 Technology for the Digital Protection of Minors

 Prof. Martin Steinebach's pioneering research into the risks of sexting and cybergrooming provides decision-makers and law enforcement with essential technical solutions to protect minors in the digital space.
-His innovative detection methods not only warn against the careless sharing of nude photos, but also help to prevent digital abuse, protecting society from the serious consequences of such crimes.
+His innovative detection methods not only warn against the careless sharing of nude photos, but also provides significant support for the prevention of digital abuse, protecting society from the serious consequences of such crimes.